-UK data protection law is changing
+UK data protection law

-Ensure you are ready
+Ensure you are compliant

 - data protection training for staff, board members and trustees including obligations on data controllers and data processors under the GDPR